MostAwesomeDude/website/cst.rst

      * The Didj and Explorer machine files need to have .video_start/.video_end filled out.
-This fixes the current problematic video setup, where VRAM isn't known to Linux but is instead reserved by limiting the total sytem memory.
-This should allow us to remove the entire configurable memory system and switch to standard RAM autodetection.
+This fixes the current problematic video setup, where VRAM isn't known to Linux but is instead reserved by limiting the total system memory.
+This should allow us to remove the entire configurable memory system and switch to standard RAM auto-detection.

      * The GPIO pins have a strange interrupt-sharing scheme.
 Other platforms use virtual interrupts and an interrupt demuxer; this is completely